RubyLearning/blog/content/post/2008/09/06/rubylearnings-sponsor-locaweb-rocks.md

   </blockquote>

   <p>
   <a href="http://www.locaweb.com.br/portal.html">Locaweb</a> is the biggest web hosting company in Brazil and is heading to become the largest in South America by a big margin.
-They are about to release their brand new Cloud Computing platform, from an investment of around <abbr title="USA Dollar">USD</abbr> 1.5 million.
+They are about to release their brand new<!--more--> Cloud Computing platform, from an investment of around <abbr title="USA Dollar">USD</abbr> 1.5 million.
 This should help to lower the barrier of entry for any business &#8211; small and large &#8211; in need for more than shared hosting space.
 Your business will be managed in a very dynamic environment ensuring high availability, performance and low costs.
   </p>

   <p>